farhanulf/Machine-Learning-using-Python/README.md

 ![Comparison Performance Report](https://github.com/farhanulf/Project_1/blob/main/Performance%20Report.png)<br>

 ## Conclusion
-Based on the performance report, it is evident that using the Random Forest model is the most effective approach to achieve a satisfactory score in predicting customer churn.
+Based on the performance report, it is evident that using the <b>Random Forest</b> model is the most effective approach to achieve a satisfactory score in predicting customer churn.
 Our treatment and model provide a high level of confidence, with a 93% accuracy in predicting customer churn correctly.
 Additionally, out of all the customers predicted to churn, 94% of them are indeed churned (True Positive), while the remaining 6% are not actually churned (False Positive).